-You may wonder, “But if assisted suicide is not legalised people would be kept alive in unbearable pain and agony.
-This is inhumane.
-We are more compassionate to animals!”
+“But if assisted suicide is not legalised people would be kept alive in unbearable pain and agony.
+Aren’t we more compassionate to animals?”

 Well… We keep animals in cramped factory farms, test cosmetics on them and put them down when care becomes too expensive.
 We kill horses with broken legs and dogs with rabies.
 All that, without them having a choice… This is no benchmark for how we should treat people…

 We’re not advocating that people are left to suffer.
 We want excellent holistic care to be available to each person and their loved ones: Care that addresses their physical, psychological, social and spiritual needs.
 We are advocating natural, yet comfortable and peaceful, death for every New Zealander.